hanyasherif/Virtual-Clinic_Team05/README.md

 ### Frontend

 1. Navigate to the `frontend` directory: `cd frontend`
-2. Install frontend dependencies: `npm install`
+2. Install frontend dependencies: `npm install react`
 3. Start the frontend server: `npm start`
 4. Open your browser and visit: `http://localhost:3000`

 ### Backend

-1. Install backend dependencies: `npm install`
+1. Install backend dependencies: `npm install mongoose dotenv express node nodemon socket.io`
 2. Configure environment variables: Create a `.env` file and fill in the required values.
 3. Start the backend server: `npm start`
 4. The backend API will be accessible at: `http://localhost:8000`